Ruby allows many different ways to execute commands or sub-processes. Here I will list few of them

 In the following case I am executing

-which is not a valid executable name.
+xxxxx which is not a valid executable name.

 outut = `xxxxxxx`